draftysumo/SumoTube/README.md

 ---

-## Notes

-* No external dependencies like FFmpeg are required.
-Thumbnails and previews are extracted directly via HTML5 video elements.
-* Custom state (pinned videos, bios, thumbnails) is saved in **localStorage** inside Electron.
-* The last opened folder is remembered via `settings.json` in the app’s user data directory.

----

 ## How It Works

 1. On startup, the app restores the last folder (if available) and rebuilds the video grid.